zammad/zammad-admin-documentation/manage-text-modules.rst

 Of course you can also use multi line snippets.

 ..
 Hint:: When working with text modules, you sometimes might want to use existing information.
-For this, you might want to learn more about :ref:`system_variables`.
+For this, you might want to learn more about :doc:`/system-variables`.

 Delete or clone text modules